Munio Weinraub

-Munio Gitai Weinraub (March 6, 1909 – September 24, 1970) was an Israeli architect, a pioneer of modern architecture and urban and environmental planning in Israel, and one of the most prominent representatives of the Bauhaus heritage in the country.
-Throughout his 36 years career, Weinraub was responsible for the construction and planning of thousands of housing units, workers' housing units and private homes in and around Haifa.
-Weinraub took part in the initial planning of the Hebrew University campus in Givat Ram and the Yad Vashem Museum in Jerusalem.
-From the beginning of his career, Weinraub sought to combine the values of Hannes Meyer's social planning with the meticulous construction art of Ludwig Mies van der Rohe.
-His works are designed out of deep social sensitivity and are characterized by minimalist geometry, simple and modest presence and efficient functional planning.
-Inspired by his teacher Mies van der Rohe, Weinraub chose to give up "problems of form" in order to dedicate himself to "problems of construction" and focus on the act of construction itself, the treatment of the material and the processing of the architectural individual.
+Munio Gitai Weinraub (March 6, 1909 – September 24, 1970) was a Polish-born Jewish architect who was part of the Bauhaus movement in Israel.
+Throughout his 36-year career, he was responsible for the planning and construction of thousands of housing units, including workers' housing and private homes in and around Haifa.

+Weinraub also took part in the initial planning of the Hebrew University campus in Givat Ram and the Yad Vashem Museum in Jerusalem.
+From the beginning of his career, Weinraub sought to combine the values of Hannes Meyer's social planning with the construction art of his mentor and teacher Ludwig Mies van der Rohe.
+As such, his works are generally characterized by minimalist geometry.
+Similar to Mies van der Rohe, Weinraub chose to give up "problems of form" in order to dedicate himself to "problems of construction" and focus on engineering, the treatment of the material, and the processing of the architectural individual.

-Biography
+Early life and education

-Munio Gitai Weinraub was born in the small town of Szumlany in Galicia, present-day Ukraine.
+Munio Gitai Weinraub was born in the small town of Szumlany in Galicia (now Ukraine).
 He grew up in the city of Bielsko, in Cieszyn Silesia, a city with a considerable German-speaking population in Poland.
 His father was a farm manager in the service of Polish landlords and his mother came from a wealthier background of small industrialists.
-He was the youngest of four sons and his childhood was overshadowed by many hardships during World War I. After the war he became a member of the Jewish youth group Hashomer Hatza’ir, a scouting organization that combined nature explorations similar to those of Baden Powell's Boy Scouts in Great Britain, and the romantic tendencies of the German Wandervögel groups, with the study of Zionist and Socialist ideologies.
+He was the youngest of four sons and his childhood was overshadowed by World War I. After the war, Weinraub became a member of the Jewish youth group Hashomer Hatzair, a scouting organization that combined nature explorations similar to those of Baden-Powell's Scouts in the UK, and the romantic tendencies of the German Wandervögel groups, with the study of Zionist and Socialist ideologies.